cryptotronxyz/bitcore/Docker.md

 ## Setup Guide

-### 1. Setup Verge Node
+### 1. Setup Audax Node
-Either setup a Verge node using a docker container or a local node using verged or a QT client.
-Just make sure it's accessible via port 21102 on the localhost.
+Either setup an Audax node using a docker container or a local node using audaxd or a QT client.
+Just make sure it's accessible via port 18200 on the localhost.

 <details>
-<summary><b> Example Verge Mainnet Config </b></summary>
+<summary><b> Example Audax Mainnet Config </b></summary>

 ```sh
 listen=1